nataliecclaire/nataliecclaire/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Natalie (she/her) - welcome to my Github!
 I'm an incoming fourth year studying computer science at Columbia University and a machine learning/AI researcher with the Internet Real Time Lab at Columbia University.
-In one of my recent projects, I worked in a team with Meta to develop a natural language processing model that detects demographic bias using BERT. 👀
+In one of my recent projects, I worked in a team with Meta to develop a natural language processing model that detects demographic bias using BERT.

 I’ve been building my skills in linear algebra and applied machine learning in and out of the classroom.
 In Fall 2024, I completed a project under a professor at my school, Dr. Laine, to develop a convolutional neural network that conducts brain segmentation of 3D CTI images.
+Recently, I replicated data curation techniques from a few papers using the UniProt database, PyTorch, Pandas, Matplotlib, and more to benchmark the performance of leading protein language models for my work at the AlQuraishi Lab.
+As a machine learning researcher at the lab, I investigated how cross-attention, masked language modeling, and distributed training can open doors for effectively predicting protein-protein interactions and binding affinity!

-Currently, I'm replicating data curation techniques from a few papers using the UniProt database, PyTorch, Pandas, Matplotlib, and more to benchmark the performance of leading protein language models.
-As a machine learning researcher at the lab, I'll be investigating how cross-attention, masked language modeling, and distributed training can open doors for effectively predicting protein-protein interactions and binding affinity!
+Currently, I'm working at the Internet Real Time Lab as a Summer@SEAS researcher.
+Me and my team are building machine learning models to predict risk of a given company defaulting on BEAD funding based on real-world FCC broadband data and past defaulting data in the FCC's RDOF program.
+This research is a continuation and application of what I learned in my Internet Tech, Economics, and Policy class, supervised by Professor Henning Schulzrinne.

-🤔 Feel free to take a look at some of my other projects I've conducted through the years:
+Feel free to take a look at some of my other projects I've conducted through the years:

 -Fall AI Studio Project - Reddit Bias Detector: https://github.com/nataliecclaire/reddit_bias_sentiment_detector